I'm excited to evaluate the best women’s hiking pants of 2019 for you.

 When things get too wet for a standard pair of hiking pants, these make an ideal trail companion.

-Perfect for a day hike or a short romp through the backcountry, the Columbia Saturday trail pants (via Amazon) are everything you need in a pair of hiking pants.
+Perfect for a day hike or a short romp through the backcountry, the Columbia Saturday trail pants (via REI) are everything you need in a pair of hiking pants.

 Columbia’s proprietary Omni-Stretch finish makes for excellent water and dirt resistance.